 HOME Plans, Reports, and Forms

 - The 2020-2025 Consolidated Plan is the Orange County HOME Consortium’s five-year plan for using HOME and other funds to address priority housing needs in the county.
+Other associated documents include:

 - The Residential Anti-Displacement and Relocation Assistance Plan describes the County's responsibilities if HOME or other Federal funds are used for projects that result in displacement of low-income households or demolition of affordable units.